suyogkad/HIT137-AI-GUI-Project/readme.md

 # HIT137 – AI GUI Project

-This is my Assignment 3 project for the Software Now module (Masters in Data Science, Semester 1).
+This is our Assignment 3 project for the Software Now module (Masters in Data Science, Semester 1).
 The project shows how to use Hugging Face models inside a simple Tkinter GUI application.

 ## Features